vercel/next.js/docs/guides/building-forms.md

 }
 ```

-This serverless form `handler` function will receive the request `req` from the client (i.e., submitted form data).
+This serverless form `handler` function will receive the request `req` from the client (i.e. submitted form data).
 And in return, it'll send a response `res` as JSON that will have both the first and the last name.
 You can access this API endpoint at `http://localhost:3000/api/form` or replace the localhost URL with an actual Vercel deployment when you deploy.

 > Moreover, you can also attach this API to a database like MongoDB or Google Sheets.
 This way, your submitted form data will be securely stored for later use.
 For this guide, no database is used.
 Instead, the same data is returned to the user to demo how it's done.